-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Animal Needs: Food Why do woodpeckers peck wood?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Animal Needs: Food Why do woodpeckers peck wood?
 Students obtain information through virtual observations of different animal behaviors.
 They use this evidence to explain that one of the basic needs of animals is food.
-K.LS1.C.1 Use observations to describe patterns of what plants and animals (including humans) need to survive.
+3.1.K.A.
+Use observations to describe patterns of what plants and animals (including humans) need to survive.
 Lesson 2 Animal Needs: Shelter Read-Along Where do animals live?
 Students obtain information through media about how different animal homes are built.
 They use this evidence to explain that animals need shelter.
-K.ESS3.A.1 Use a model to represent the relationship between the needs of different plants and animals (including humans) and the places they live.
+3.3.K.C.
+Use a model to represent the relationship between the needs of different plants and animals (including humans) and the places they live.
 Lesson 3 Animal Needs: Safety How can you find animals in the woods?
 Students obtain information through virtual observations of different animal behaviors.
 They use this evidence to explain that one of the basic needs of animals is shelter.
-K.LS1.C.1 Use observations to describe patterns of what plants and animals (including humans) need to survive.
-Lesson 4 in 1700 7 Animals & Changing the Environment Read-Along How do animals make their homes in the forest?
+3.1.K.A.
+Use observations to describe patterns of what plants and animals (including humans) need to survive.
+Lesson 4 in Animals & Changing the Environment Read-Along How do animals make their homes in the forest?
 Students take a nature walk to look for evidence of animal homes.
-K.ESS2.E.1 With prompting and support, construct an argument using evidence for how plants and animals (including but not limited to humans) can change the environment to meet their needs.
+3.3.K.B.
+Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.